 After this experience I also learned a few preventative measures that we take whenever we hear of any cases of lice at school or in our community:

--Do a lice check every evening until break out seems to have passed.
+- Do a lice check every evening until the break out seems to have passed.

 Ariadne is a happy and busy mama to three children.
 She practices peaceful, playful, responsive parenting and is passionate about all things parenting and chocolate.
 Ariadne is a certified Positive Discipline Parenting Educator, and has completed several graduate courses in Psychology and Family Counseling.
-Ariadne created the Positive Parenting Connection, a website dedicated to collecting and sharing resources, ideas, tips and helpful information with other parents that are striving to have connected, peaceful relationships with their children.
-Ariadne and her family currently live in Switzerland on top of a beautiful mountain with their spunky dog a blue fish.
+She created the Positive Parenting Connection, a website dedicated to collecting and sharing resources, ideas, tips and helpful information with other parents that are striving to have connected, peaceful relationships with their children.
+Ariadne’s family currently lives in Switzerland on top of a beautiful mountain with their spunky dog and blue fish.
 You can connect with Ariadne on Facebook.